 I was genuinely surprised how much I liked this burger the first time I ate it as I’m not usually a fan of weird meat-that’s-not-meat type concoctions, but this is just something else.

-Check out the Menu here.
+Check out the Honest website and menu here.

-April 2019 update: My review post on Honest Burger in Reading is now live!
+April 2019 update: My official review post on Honest Burger in Reading is now live!
 Read it here. 🙂

 Unlike my pizza-obsessed boyfriend I can usually take or leave a pizza, but if I’m taking it…then it’s Franco Manca every time.

 You can choose a pizza from the menu or you can adapt to whatever toppings you like.
-It’s cheap, it’s filling, its fresh and you can basically do no wrong if you’re looking to eat fast too.
+It’s cheap, it’s filling, it’s fresh and you can basically do no wrong if you’re looking to eat fast too.

-Check out the Menu here (but they do have weekly specials too)
+Check out the Franco Manco Menu here

-I also really like that you can play a board game if you’re there for a while, pinball if you like that kind of thing.
+I also really like that you can play a board game if you’re there for a while, and pinball if you like that kind of thing.
 I got a bit merry once with my friend Libby and it turns out I play pinball better when drunk!
-The staff are pretty cool too.

-Check out the Food Menu here.
+Check out the Brewdog website and food menu here.

+If you’ve made it this far, thank you for sticking with me.
+I don’t usually write a post this long and it’s taken me forever to do.
 Let me know if you think there’s somewhere you rate and love in Reading for vegetarians and I’ll add it to my ever-expanding list.